frontenddogma/web-development-glossary/manuscript/c.md

 Currying
 : The technique of converting a function that takes multiple arguments into a sequence of functions that each take a single argument.&nbsp;[†](#w-currying)

+Custom data attribute
+: An attribute in no namespace whose name starts with the string `data-`, has at least one character after the hyphen, is XML-compatible, and contains no ASCII upper alphas.
+Custom data attributes are intended to store custom data, state, annotations, and similar, private to the page or application, for which there are no more appropriate attributes or elements.&nbsp;§

 Custom element
 : → Autonomous custom element